hjw8120/Analysis-of-Variance/hw-02-anova.md

 lower stress levels than women who do not, and women with a close friend present tend to have higher stress levels.

-However, we cannot conclude that pets or close friends cause different stress levels.
+However, we cannot conclude that the certain conditions of having a pet or close friend present cause different stress levels.
 Normality is not satisfied so the assumptions for ANOVA testing are not satisfied to make a definitive conclusion.
 There also may be other confounding variables affecting stress levels in these women.
-In addition, the sample size of only 45 women is very small to make any conclusions.
+In addition, the sample size of only 45 women is very small to make any general conclusions.

 ### Overall (Do not delete\!)